This part covers the workload-facing rotations:

 • strict auth: Auth=cert (mTLS) only

-• detected kv/ncprd1 exists, so seed not overwritten
+• detected the app KV path already exists, so seed not overwritten

 Leaf file check: